danahynes/Asus-L410M-WMI-Keys/README.md

 ```bash
 foo@bar~$ dmesg
 ```
-where the you should find this in the output:
+where the you should find this near the end of the output:
 ```bash
 [30999.432449] asus_wmi: Unknown key 85 pressed
 [31001.608410] asus_wmi: Unknown key 85 pressed